AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 The production of coverage data is then simply achieved by executing the program.

-When the output takes the form of a trace file, the default behavior is to produce a file named ``<executable-name>.srctrace`` in the current directory.
-An alternative name/location can be selected by setting the ``GNATCOV_TRACE_FILE`` environment variable.
-For cross configurations, one would more likely use a ``base64-stdout`` kind of output and rely on a restricted coverage runtime, not including the support for the production of trace files (``gnatcov_rts.gpr`` instead of ``gnatcov_rts_full.gpr``).
-A trace file can be produced offline by extracting the base64 coverage data from the execution output, thanks to a ``gnatcov extract-base64-trace`` command.

-Regardless, a general property of note here is that instrumentation works within the context of an existing project structure, just adding alternate versions of the sources in strategically chosen places.
+A general property of note here is that instrumentation works within the context of an existing project structure, just adding alternate versions of the sources in strategically chosen places.
 We do not replicate the entire project tree, not even project files.
 Instead, the